aulasneo/tutor-contrib-branding/README.rst

 *Note*: Currently this plugin does not support uploading logos, images, fonts or static pages.
 To do so, you will have to add them manually to the corresponding location under the ``env`` directory.

+To set a home page banner image, upload it to ``env/build/openedx/themes/theme/lms/static/images`` directory and set BRANDING_HOMEPAGE_BG_IMAGE to its file name.

 Usage
 -----